Cornell-MAE-UG/fa25-portfolio-bs867-create/_projects/2025-lifting-mechanism.md

 The following image contains all my work as to how I calculated the amount of allowable weight this lifitng mechanism can support.

 <img src="{{ '/assets/images/HW 4-Calculations.jpg' | relative_url }}" alt="HW 4 Portfolio Design" width="500">

+**Step 2:**

+**Maximum Deflection and Beam Design:**

+I will now consider if my beam if not rigid and it can bend due to the applied vertical force of the actuator.
+I used the W<sub>max</sub> I found in my previous step.
+I created equations to find V(x), the shear force throughout the beam, which I found to be constant, and M(x), the internal moment throughout the beam.
+I then integrated my found M(x) equation twice to find the delection equation.
+This is from the formula EIy(x)"=M(x), where E is a material property, and I is dependent on the shape I will later choose.
+I then took the derivative of y(x), y'(x), to see where y'(x)=0, to find the maximum deflection, which I found to be L/√3.
+Below is an image of my calculations and specific analysis.